 The turning Wheel reminds us that every day is precious.
 It reminds us to act on what we choose, because the time will come all too soon when the opportunities are gone.

 The Wheel reminds us that it's not enough just to keep busy.
-Action with intention is only motion.
+Action without intention is only motion.
 It does not accomplish.
 It has no purpose.

 Only chosen, purposeful action serves our deep desires.

 You Reap What You Sow

 Bridgid is about planting seeds for the future.
 What do you want to grow?
 Those are the seeds you must sow.